pgspider/sqlite_fdw/README.md

 Tests
 -----

 All tests is based on `make check`, main testing script see in [test.sh](test.sh) file.
 We don't profess a specific environment.
 You can use any POSIX-compliant system.
 For testing you need install `sqlite3` from packgage of your OS or from source code to a directory from `PATH` environment variable.
 Hence `sqlite3` must be a correct command in your environment.
 Testing scripts from PosgreSQL-side is multi-versioned.
 Hence you need install PostgreSQL packages in versions listed in [sql](sql) directory.
+PostgreSQL server locale for messages in tests must be *english*.
 About base testing mechanism see in [PostgreSQL documentation](https://www.postgresql.org/docs/current/regress-run.html).

-Test directory have structure as following:
+Testing directory have structure as following:

 ```sql
 +---sql